 - The consumption of alcohol by residents outside any formal or endorsed residential programs whilst in Mannix College.

-- Mannix College Senior Administration are authorised to determine where, when and if alcohol may be consumed by any person [including residents and their guests] in any area outside a resident’s own private bedroom.
-This includes but is not limited to: communal areas, Fitzgerald Private Dining Room, Alfresco Dining Area, Junior Common Room, Senior Common Room, Middle Common Room, Dining Hall, corridors, passageways, courtyards, sports court and gazebo, gardens and grounds, car parks, etc.
+2.3 Mannix College Senior Administration are authorised to determine where, when and if alcohol may be consumed by any person [including residents and their guests] in any area outside a resident’s own private bedroom.
+This includes but is not limited to: communal areas, Fitzgerald Private Dining Room, Alfresco Dining Area, Junior Common Room, Senior Common Room, Middle Common Room, Dining Hall, corridors, passageways, courtyards, sports court and gazebo, gardens and grounds and car parks.

 As part of this Alcohol Policy, Mannix has also adopted regulations regarding the consumption of alcohol at functions held within Mannix College which are aimed at minimising:

 2.11 harm to the person who is drinking;

 2.12 harm to persons around the person drinking;

 2.13 damage to the property of individuals and of Mannix; and

 2.14 damage to the good standing of Mannix in the University and the community.